Chart Color Schemes

 Household Composition

-North Richmond has a typical household mix, with a fairly typical median household size
+North Richmond has a typical household mix, with a lower-than-average median household size

-Family households constitute 73.9% of all households, including 31.3% couples with children, 28.0% couples without children, and 13.7% single parent families.
-Non-family households account for the remaining 26.1%, with lone person households at 23.8% and group households comprising 2.3%.
-The median household size is 2.6 people, which aligns with the Greater Sydney average.
+Family households account for 73.9% of all households, including 31.3% couples with children, 28.0% couples without children, and 13.7% single parent families.
+Non-family households make up the remaining 26.1%, with lone person households at 23.8% and group households comprising 2.3%.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households